nefty/multicluster-broadcaster-swm-l7mp/README.md

 [`install-nodes.sh`](https://github.com/l7mp/multicluster-broadcaster-swm-l7mp/blob/main/install-nodes.sh) is simple script that loops over the VM IPs in `hetzner-ips.txt` copies all files in the `manifests/` folder, and installs all components with the [`local-install.sh`](https://github.com/l7mp/multicluster-broadcaster-swm-l7mp/blob/main/manifests/local-install.sh) script.
-During the next section we'll go through what actually happens in this install script, so you can modify it for you own usecase.
+During the next section we'll go through what actually happens in this install script, so you can modify it for your own usecase.

 First, [Cilium Cluster Mesh](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/#cluster-addressing-requirements) requires the Kubernetes clusters to have a distinct `Cluster ID` and `PodCIDR range`.
 Therefor, we need to configure these manually cluster-by-cluster.
 This is done by this "fancy" `bash` syntax at the beginning of `local-install.sh`: